-There are 3 ways in which you can insert an attachment into your HTML Email; you can link it to a button or a normal hyperlink.
+There are three ways in which you can insert an attachment into your email; you can link it to a button, link it to an image or a normal hyperlink.

 Why embed attachments instead of attaching directly?